Skip to content

 Runners

-The circle in green or red indicates whether or not a BotRunner is in execution in that resource right now.
+The green or red circle indicates whether or not a Runner is running on that resource at the moment.

-You can access the Runner Card menu to view additional information, such as:
+You can access the Runner card menu to view additional information, such as:

-Runners info
+Info Runners

 • Info: Basic information about this runtime environment.